ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 `if X is somewhere` executes quickly because it only needs to find the location of `X` and consider that.
 Speed seems more important here: nobody really needs to test whether a backdrop is currently found in every location.

+## The visibility relation

+This is a relatively simple relation, since it can be tested but not asserted.

+### Infelicities in Inform 10.1

+Though defined over things, it can be tested for any objects, with potentially unpredictable outcomes: so this may be inconsistent.

+`X can see B`, for a backdrop or two-sided door `B`, may not work as expected, since the test is performed on the basis of the current holder of `B` -- a single location, where `B` most recently was.

+### Improvements

+`TestVisibility(A, B)` now returns `false` in all cases where either `A` or `B` is not a thing.

+### New specification

+The following should be now true:

+* Visibility is a consistent relation defined over the kinds `thing` and `thing`.
+* `X can see Y.` cannot be asserted.
+* If `if X can see Y` is true then both `X` and `Y` are spatial objects.
+* `X can see Y` provided that both:
+	* The holder of the core of `X` offers light.
+(The core of a thing is the result of repeatedly taking whatever thing it is a part of, until it is not a part any more.
+So if a terminal is part of a battery which is part of a camera which is carried by a photographer, then the core of the terminal is the camera, and the holder of the core is the photographer.)
+	* `Y` is in scope from the point of view of `X`.
+* `now X can see Y` is not permitted.
+* `now X cannot see Y` is not permitted.

+## The audibility relation

+This is a relatively simple relation, since it can be tested but not asserted.

+### Infelicities in Inform 10.1

+Inform 10.1 does not have audibility, which was introduced as part of the new dialogue system.

+`X can hear B`, for a backdrop or two-sided door `B`, may not work as expected, since the test is performed on the basis of the current holder of `B` -- a single location, where `B` most recently was.

+### Improvements

+`TestAudibility(A, B)` now returns `false` in all cases where either `A` or `B` is not a thing.

+### New specification

+The following should be now true:

+* Audibility is a consistent relation defined over the kinds `thing` and `thing`.
+* `X can hear Y.` cannot be asserted.
+* If `if X can hear Y` is true then both `X` and `Y` are spatial objects.
+* `X can hear Y` provided that `Y` is in scope from the point of view of `X`.
+* `now X can hear Y` is not permitted.
+* `now X cannot hear Y` is not permitted.

+Note that this is visibility minus the requirement for light.

+## The touchability relation

+This is a relatively simple relation, since it can be tested but not asserted.

+### Infelicities in Inform 10.1

+Though defined over things, it can be tested for any objects, with potentially unpredictable outcomes: so this may be inconsistent.

+Unlike the visibility and audibility relations, touchability makes a real effort to get backdrops and two-sided doors right.
+It gets just one case wrong, and then only sometimes: if both `A` and `B` are backdrops (or doors) where both are in principle present, but they are currently in two different rooms in the object tree and in both cases these are rooms where the other is not in principle present, there is a false negative.
+But I think it is always correct in cases where at most one of `A` and `B` is a backdrop/door.

+### Improvements

+`TestTouchability(A, B)` now returns `false` in all cases where either `A` or `B` is not a thing.

+### New specification

+The following should be now true:

+* Touchability is a consistent relation defined over the kinds `thing` and `thing`.
+* `X can touch Y.` cannot be asserted.
+* If `if X can touch Y` is true then both `X` and `Y` are spatial objects.
+* `X can touch Y` provided that both:
+	* `Y` is in scope from the point of view of `X` (but see note about backdrops/doors above).
+	* The accessibility rulebook allows `Y` to be touched by `X` (see function `ObjectIsUntouchable`).
+* `now X can touch Y` is not permitted.
+* `now X cannot touch Y` is not permitted.

+In very early IF, direction objects sometimes doubled as objects representing walls: thus "south" could be typed to refer either to the direction or to the south wall of (doubtless) a cave.
+Inform no longer takes that view, and you can't see or touch a direction.

+## The concealment relation

+This is a relatively simple relation, since it can be tested but not asserted.

+### Infelicities in Inform 10.1

+This one seems to have been well-defined in 10.1, and it has no backdrop or door issues since neither can be concealed, not can conceal.

+### Improvements

+None.

+### New specification

+The following should be now true:

+* Concealment is a consistent relation defined over the kinds `thing` and `thing`.
+* `X conceals Y.` cannot be asserted.
+* If `if X conceals Y` is true then both `X` and `Y` are spatial objects.
+* `X conceals Y` provided that `X` encloses `Y`, and the deciding the concealed possessions activity says that it's concealed.
+* `now X conceals Y` is not permitted.
+* `now X does not conceal Y` is not permitted.

+Note that although this is almost always used with `X` being a person, there's no requirement for that: containers and supporters can also conceal things.
+(Rooms however cannot, since rooms are not things.)